podanypepa/wbrestapi/README.md

 A simple RESTful microservice built in Go using [Fiber v2](https://github.com/gofiber/fiber), [GORM](https://gorm.io), and PostgreSQL.

+---

+### Update:

+I’ve rewritten the database connection handling to make mocking and testing easier.
+The original source code is in the v1 branch.
+I’m aware that the longer I spend with the code, the more things I would gradually polish and complete.

+---

 ## 📄 Project Assignment

 This project implements the following task: